HomeResourcesArticles

 Top Things to Know When Introducing an HSA to Your Employees

-Q3: Can I contribute to HSA accounts for some employees and not others?
+Can I contribute to HSA accounts for some employees and not others?

 No, unless there is a true qualifying event or it is open enrollment and the FSA balance is 0.
 A change in an employee’s health plan is NOT a qualifying event.

-Q5.
-What about HSAs and qualifying events?
+How about HSA’s and qualifying events?

 What’s in this article?